Skip to main content

 — Cassidy Hettesheimer

-End of the 2nd: Warroad 4, Luverne 1
+End of 2nd period: Warroad 4, Luverne 1

 The Cardinals got a much-needed boost of momentum with 42 seconds to play in the second period, with sophomore forward Elle Van Batavia netting her team-high 43rd goal of the year on a long-range chance that snuck through netfront traffic.